ligato/docs/docs/plugins/db-plugins.md

 ### Status Check

 The etcd plugin will use the Status Check plugin to periodically issue a GET request to verify connection status.
 The etcd connection state affects the global status of the agent.
-If the agent cannot establish a connection with the etcd server, both the readiness and the liveness probe from the probe plugin will return a negative result.
+If the agent cannot establish a connection with the etcd server, both the readiness and the liveness probes from the probe plugin will return a negative result.

 ### Compacting